FrankBarretta/LS-Addon-ReShade/README.md

 1. Ensure you have **LS Addons Manager (LosslessProxy)** installed.
 2. Download the latest release of `LS_ReShade.dll`.
-3. Copy the `LS_ReShade.dll` file into the `addons` folder of your LosslessProxy installation.
+3. Copy the `LS_ReShade.dll` file into the `addons` folder of your Lossless Scaling installation.
-4. Start LosslessProxy.
+4. Start Lossless Scaling.

 ## Build